AmaseCocoa/veloce/README.md

 easy, fast compiled language.

 ## Purpose
-* To create a language with a syntax that is easy to understand and performs as well as Rust
+* Create a language with a syntax that is easy to understand and performs as well or better than C.
 ## Compiler
 * Here's an experimental compiler using Python: [AmaseCocoa/pveloce](https://github.com/AmaseCocoa/pveloce)
 * The Phase 1 compiler will be Go.